Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

 }
 ```

+Note that you have to add `values` to the `include` parameter for the logs to include all the data.
+Also, the audit log
+value have been truncated for readability.

 Executing this code will list the audit logs for passed in audit app id.
 The audit log values have been trimmed:

 ```bash